 Henry Cavill The Cold Light of Day box office: less than $2m?

-Henry Cavill will soon be known as Man of Steel's Clark Kent / Superman.
-For the time being, however, Cavill remains known as one of the actors in the small-screen series The Tudors and as one of the stars in Tarsem Singh's period fantasy Immortals.
+Henry Cavill will soon be known as Man of Steel‘s Clark Kent / Superman.
+For the time being, however, Cavill remains known as one of the actors in the small-screen series The Tudors and as one of the stars in Tarsem Singh’s period fantasy Immortals.
 Rest assured that Henry Cavill will not be known for The Cold Light of Day.
-(Image: Henry Cavill shirtless The Cold Light of Day; check out Cavill dressed up as Superman.)
+(Image: Henry Cavill shirtless The Cold Light of Day; check out Cavill Superman body.)

 According to studio estimates found at Box Office Mojo, the Spanish-set (and mostly Spanish-made) thriller took in an embarrassing $637,000 at 1,511 North American locations on Friday, averaging $422 per site.
 Distributed by Summit Entertainment, which has opted to keep the film a secret by doing little-to-no marketing, The Cold Light of Day may end up earning less than $2 million by Sunday evening.

 If that prediction pans out and inflation is taken into account, The Cold Light of Day will end up delivering one of the worst opening-weekend box office performances ever for a movie in wide release.
 Henry Cavill stars as a Wall Street trader whose family is kidnapped by intelligence agents in Spain.